grannycart/subworld-shortstory1/second-version_rev2.md

 ... ..
 .... ..

 "Can you still hear the watches?"
-Percy Asked.
+Percy asked.

-"No. Not at all."
-Said Hemi.
+"No. Not at all," said Hemi.
 "Though that may be largely because Cassandra is tracking the approach of the ship, not our bow with the wristwatches."

-"As she fuckin' should.
+"As she should.
 What's the range to the ship Cassandra?"

 "Closing fast.
 Within 500 meters, and engines running at what must be near their maximum...
 I think they have us."
 Cassandra kept turning the directional wheel with enough precision to keep the sound of the ship's props centered in her ears.
 The ship was running directly at her.
 Her eyes locked on the tip of the signal strength needle.
 It was rapidly rising with the increasing energy of the signal, arcing its way up and over the graduations.
 And then it stopped climbing and hung there pointing off at an obtuse angle.

-The sonar was no longer necessary, the twisted sound of the ship's props was clearly audible through every compartment in the *Prospect*.
+The sonar was no longer necessary, the rolling sound of the ship's props was clearly audible through every compartment in the *Prospect*.

 But it was no longer getting louder.
 It had leveled off at its maximum.
 The ship was as close as it was going to come to being directly above the point where the *Prospect* hung suspended in the deep, and had stopped there.